talaniz/fitcheck/README.md

 The default model is `llama3.2`.

 ## Example Output

+For more details, see the [Risk Factors](docs/risk_factor.md) documentation.
 ```
 $ fitcheck check

 Analyzing with llama3.2...

 Fit: 8/10
+Risk: 45/100 — Moderate risk — apply but don't over-invest

 Strong match overall.
 Your 5 years of experience with Python and Django aligns
 well with their stack.
 Remote preference matches their flexible work policy.